plasmadancom/CTRL-HAT/README.md

     <img alt="Back-Powering with Terminal" src="/img/back-powering-terminal.gif">
 </p>

 Use one of the 5.08mm pitch terminal blocks in-place of relay channel 3.
-You must also solder the back-pwr jumper on the underside of the board for this to work.
+You must also solder the BACK-PWR jumper on the underside of the board for this to work.

 <p align="center">
     <img alt="Back-Powering Supplementary" src="/img/back-powering-supplementary.gif">
 </p>

-Alternatively, solder directly to the supplementary power-in pads as shown above, but DO NOT solder the back-pwr jumper!
+Alternatively, solder directly to the supplementary power-in pads as shown above, but DO NOT solder the BACK-PWR jumper!

 ## I&sup2;C Addressing